ashleyd480/access-map-app-capstone/readme.md

 ---
 # Introduction

 This capstone project was created in my 15th and 16th  week of coding bootcamp at General Assembly using React, CSS, Javascript, Java, Spring Boot, and PostgreSQL.
 The project is a volunteer-driven maps application with a strong focus on accessibility.
 By leveraging crowdsourced data, the application provides valuable information about the most accessible places in various locations, helping users with disabilities navigate their environments more easily.
+As the project is full-stack, the [frontend](https://github.com/ashleyd480/access-map-app-capstone/tree/main/frontend-accessibility-app) and [backend](https://github.com/ashleyd480/access-map-app-capstone/tree/main/backend-accessibility-app) codebases are contained in their seperate folders.

 This project also presented me with various learning opportunities, where I was able to explore new React and Spring Boot concepts in addition to deep dive into connecting frontend and backend.
 Therefore, my readMe not only shows my design and code thought process but also things I’ve learned along the way in these 2 weeks.